ptarau/kernel-prolog/README.txt

 syntax are preserved.

-Kernel Prolog can be seen as an executable specification of how a next generation Prolog can look - despite its compact design it has features going far beyond ISO Prolog.
+Kernel Prolog can be seen as an executable specification of how a genuinely lean and extensible logic programming language may look.

 Enjoy,